 (b) Growth rate is based on the Company's projection of business and growth of the industry

-An analysis of the calculation's sensitivity to a change in the key parameters (revenue growth, operating margin, discount rate and long-term growth rate) based on reasonably probable assumptions, did not identify any probable scenarios where the Brand's recoverable amount would fall below its carrying amount.
+An analysis of the calculation's sensitivity to a change in the key parameters (revenue growth, operating margin, discount rate and longterm growth rate) based on reasonably probable assumptions, did not identify any probable scenarios where the Brand's recoverable amount would fall below its carrying amount.

-There was a change in the capital structure of Silvercity Brands AG (the wholly owned subsidiary) due to further allotment of 39,00,000 shares of nominal value of CHF 1 each, the shareholding of the Company has reduced to 35% from the erstwhile 100%.
-Owing to this, Silvercity Brands AG ceases to be the wholly owned subsidiary body corporate of the Company with effect from March 11, 2024.
-Henceforth, Silvercity Brands AG shall be identified as an associate of the Company.
+b) During the year ended March 31, 2024, There was a change in the capital structure of Silvercity Brands AG (the wholly owned subsidiary) due to further allotment of 39,00,000 shares of nominal value of CHF 1 each, the shareholding of the Company has reduced to 35% from the erstwhile 100%.
+Owing to this, Silvercity Brands AG ceases to be the wholly owned subsidiary of the Company with effect from March 11, 2024.
+Henceforth, Silvercity Brands AG has been identified as an associate of the Company as on March 31, 2024.
+During the year ended March 31, 2025, the Company invested Rs.
+951.66 to acquire 3,46,000 shares of nominal value of CHF 1 each out of 12,20,000 shares allocated by Silvercity Brands AG, resulted into further reduction of shareholding to 33.88%.

-e) The Company has acquired 6.25% of equity shares, in Switzerland based Company HAUTE-RIVE WATCHES SA, a new specialized watch making brand having registered office at Chemin des Virettes 11, Corcelles, NE for the consideration of CHF 1,25,000 (equivalent to Rs.
+e) During the year ended March 31, 2024, the Company has acquired 6.25% of equity shares, in Switzerland based Company HAUTE-RIVE WATCHES SA, a new specialized watch making brand having registered office at Chemin des Virettes 11, Corcelles, NE for the consideration of CHF 1,25,000 (equivalent to Rs.
 112.76).
 The Company received the letter for allotment of equity shares on April 28, 2023.

 (a) Right preferences and restrictions attached to equity shares

 The Company has only one class of equity shares having a par value of Rs.10 per share.
 Each holder of equity shares is entitled to one vote per share.
 The voting rights of an equity shareholder on show of hand or through proxy shall be in proportion to his share of the paid up capital of the Company.
 The Company declares and pays dividends in Indian Rupees.
-The Dividend proposed by the Board of Directors (Except for interim dividend) is subject to approval of shareholders in the ensuing Annual General Meeting.
+The Dividend proposed by the Board of Directors (Except for interim dividend) is subject to approval of shareholders in the ensuring Annual General Meeting.
 In the event of liquidation of the Company the holders of equity shares will be entitled to receive the remaining assets of the Company after distribution of all preferential amounts.
 The distribution will be in proportion to the number of equity shares held by the shareholders.

-(e) Bonus shares, shares buyback and issue of shares without consideration being received in cash (during five years immediately preceding March 31, 2024).
+(e) Bonus shares, shares buyback and issue of shares without consideration being received in cash (during five years immediately preceding March 31,2025).

-During the five years immediately preceding March 31, 2024 ('the period'), neither any bonus shares have been issued nor any shares have been bought back.
+During the five years immediately preceding March 31, 2025 ('the period'), neither any bonus shares have been issued nor any shares have been bought back.
 In addition, during the period, no shares have been issued for consideration other than cash except as follows:-

 (i) During the year ended March 31, 2020, 576,293 14% cumulative compulsory convertible preference shares of Rs.130 each were converted into 576,923 equity shares of Rs.10 each at a premium of Rs.120 per share.
 Further, 15,000 equity shares of Rs.10 each had been issued under employee stock option plans for which only exercise price had been received in cash.